ani404Hub/ollamaOpenSourceRAG/README.md

 # ollamaRAG
-Implemet RAG using Ollama and OpensSource chat model like Deepseek
+Implement RAG using Ollama and OpensSource chat models like Deepseek-R1:14b